 master and tagged following Semantic Versioning rules.

-Important thing to notice is that this releasing cycle ensures stable and reliable Storefront releases.
-Phases are also not blocking new features - you can develop new features on any phase, but it should be merged only to
+An important thing to note is that this releasing cycle ensures stable and reliable Storefront releases.
+Phases are also not blocking new features—you can develop new features on any phase, but it should be merged only to the

 develop branch and go through whole cycle.